RedBearLab/nRF51822-Arduino/README.md

 1. Serial Interface

     As Arduino does not have flow control in serial port implementation, the Serial port (Pin 0 and 1) is limited to 9600bps since the BLE stack require flow control in order to support higher speed.
 If you are not going to use BLE, you can use higher speed.

+2. Compatibility

+    It is not easy for the nRF51822 chip (ARM 32-bit) to be 100% compatible (the SoC has to do BLE tasks and ensure low power) with the Atmel chips (AVR 8-bit), the underlying driver from Nordic for the peripherals may also have their limitations.

 License